freemanforever/freemanforever/README.md

-## Hi there and welcome to my Github page!
+# Hi there and welcome to my Github page!
 #

 I fond of HTML, CSS, JavaScript, React, Node.js

+I’m currently :books: Nextjs, Tailwindcss, Redux-toolkit, Redux Store

 Owner of 3 beautiful :smile_cat:

-In :heartpulse: with Twitch.tv and Board with nails

-I’m currently :books: Nextjs, Tailwindcss, Redux-toolkit, Redux Store
+Sometimes I really like to use board with nails

 <!--
 **freemanforever/freemanforever** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.